Access to Health

 Sudan

 A feasibility study of the ongoing sustainability of a nonprofit health clinic in a peri-urban slum of Khartoum was conducted in 2015.
-A number of ways to generate revenue to sustain the clinic were analyzed.
+Multiple ways to generate revenue to sustain the clinic were analyzed.

 Mali

-In 2014, ATH initiated a number of health interventions – including an album, a radio campaign, and a play about female genital cutting - in Douentza, a town in the Mopti region of Mali.
+In 2014, ATH initiated several health interventions – including an album, a radio campaign, and a play about female genital cutting - in Douentza, a town in the Mopti region of Mali.

 Dominican Republic